inside: why foam stamps are the best for your mixed media projects

 - Easy to clean and store

 - Great for bold images, backgrounds and patterns as well as intricate images and designs.
-Check out this video tutorial on how to create art journal backgrounds with foam stamps

 - Allows special effects with different techniques

-WHERE TO GET FOAM STAMP
+WHERE TO GET THEM

 The best foam stamps are made by ArtFoamies!
 They make the stamps with a quality foam that can carry very delicate patterns.